lebigot/realtime_annotate/README.rst

 is almost a drop-in replacement: the main difference is that files must be opened in binary mode, for pickle).

+.. !!!!!!
+EITHER indicate how to install PyYAML, or move to JSON.
+I could convert annotations to [(H, M, S), key] and back (directly in the AnnotationList object).
+THEN I should document the structure of the output file, and indicate how to manipulate it in Python (AnnotationList)—or maybe later, when *I* do it.
+NOW, why would we need to read the file when we have AnnotationList objects that we can study?
+NOT CLEAR YET. pickle might actually be good.
+SETTLE THIS.

 Configuration of the annotations
 ================================